AidanFarhi/event-generator/README.md

 # Event Generator

 This app starts a server listening on port 9090.
-Once a client connects, events will start streaming to it.
+Once a client connects, newline separated events will start streaming to it.

 Each event will look like this: